Weobley High School

 Adults provide powerful role models for children and should, therefore, model the values such as courtesy and respect in all their dealings with other adults and pupils in the school.

-The teaching staff will use the following approaches:
+Staff will use the following approaches:

 - They will praise good behaviour and achievement and use the school’s reward system consistently